 So businesses which ignore the impact of their processes on their results will find that brilliant leadership is no longer enough.

 Is it worth getting Lean Six Sigma certified?

 Every business today is regularly trying to transform itself and optimise what it does.
 Lean Six Sigma is a bedrock of transformation programs today with Black Belts and Master Black Belts at the heart of driving that transformation program.

-Let’s have a look at the principles meta-skills you would learn.
+But now let’s have a look at the principles and meta-skills you would learn.

 As part of the Fundamental to Lean Six Sigma workshop, there is a crucial focus on two key elements.
 From an analytical thinking point of view, lean and six sigma methodologies provide a toolbox to help break down complex problems into manageable components.